matthewbeta/gwylio/readme.md

 # :see_no_evil: Gwylio

-⊂(ↁ_ↁ)つ  Watch files for changes and copy them somewhere else
+(ↁ_ↁ)  Watch files for changes and copy them somewhere else

 ## Installation